+- 1) Empiricism refers to using to analyze the world.

 - A) data

 - B) beliefs

 - C) traditions

 - D) value judgments

-AACSB: Analytical Thinking Topic: The Scientific Method
+Topic: The Scientific Method

-- The scientific method refers to the process by which economists and other scientists . - A) collect data for further use in research - B) develop models of the world and test those models with data - C) develop models to explain the past but not to predict the future - D) plot graphs to illustrate relationships between different economic variables
+- 2) Scientific method refers to the process by which economists and other scientists: - A) collect data for further use in research. - B) develop models of the world and test those models with data. - C) develop models to explain the past but not to predict the future. - D) plot graphs to illustrate relationships between different economic variables.

-AACSB: Analytical Thinking Topic: The Scientific Method
+Topic: The Scientific Method

-- 3) Which of the following statements is true? - A) Models that economists use are perfect replicas of reality. - B) The scientific method used by economists is based on idealism and not empiricism. - C) Models help economists explain the past but do not help predict the future. - D) Testing with data enables economists to distinguish between good models and bad models.
+- 3) Which of the following statements is true? - A) Models that economists use are perfect replicas of reality. - B) The scientific method used by economists is based on idealism and not empiricism. - C) Models help economists to explain the past, but do not help in predicting the future. - D) Testing with data enables economists to distinguish between good models and bad models.